How to: Use Dual Inputs With Input Operators

 6. Save your module.

-Now you can test out your Data Workflow.
-Open your module in Express View and make a selection from your Dropdown.
-You'll see your ViewGrid automatically update to show dogs matching your selection.
+Now, preview your module in Express View and make a selection from the drop-down menu.
+You'll see the ViewGrid automatically update to display the list of dogs matching your selection.